isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/myprices-readme.txt

 (it will buy the cheapest items first)

-If you can't buy a complete stack of items (someone is selling 500 and you only have enough cash for 476) then it will buy 476 of them.
+If you can't afford to buy all the items you set (someone is selling 500 and you only have enough cash for 476) then it will buy 476 of them.